NeoGranular/lanyon/_posts/2017-01-04-martial-god-chapter-01-63.md

 He Wude pondered for a bit, seeming as if he was thinking how to phrase his explanation.
 He Yiming also didn’t urge him.
 The room suddenly turned silent.

 After a while, He Wude said, “Yiming, as far as the majority of cultivators are concerned, what we cultivate is Internal Energy, which is precisely the so-called Jin-dao(dao of energy).
-However, there are some absolute geniuses or perhaps cultivators who somehow manage to eat some heavenly treasure and manage to break through the shackles of Internal Energy and attain the Xiantian realm, and thereby, cultivate the ‘Qi-dao’.”
+However, there are some absolute geniuses or perhaps cultivators who somehow manage to eat some heavenly treasure and manage to break through the shackles of Internal Energy and attain the Xiantian realm, and henceforth, they cultivate the ‘Qi-dao’.”

 He Yiming felt quite amazed.
 This was, after all, the first time his grandfather was talking to him about the Xiantian realm.
 For him who had already attained the tenth layer, these things held unaccountable charm.